Constraining Single-Field Inflation with MegaMapper

 8 pt All of our forecasts indicate that future high-redshift surveys will yield strong constraints on NLPNG.
 These are likely to surpass those from the CMB, and are made possible by the analysis of higher-order statistics.
 This is particularly true for the non-local non-Gaussianity parameters: whilst similar forecasts to the above can be performed for $f_{\rm NL}^{\rm loc}$, we expect that the bulk of the signal-to-noise will come from the power spectrum, with the bispectrum adding only $\approx 30\%$ \citep{Cabass:2022ymb}.
 Our results, however, have strong dependence on the $k$ ranges assumed, which themselves depend on (poorly understood) MegaMapper sample parameters.
 To obtain a better understanding of the capabilities of future surveys, it will be vital to generate accurate mock catalogs appropriate for the high-redshift regime.
 We close by stressing that the three $f_{\rm NL}$ parameters do not paint a full picture of inflation: MegaMapper, or some similar experiment, will allow a wide variety of models to be probed, including ghosts, colliders, and axions.

-8pt \paragraph*{Acknowledgements} We thank Daniel Green and the UCSD ``Primordial Physics with Spectroscopic Surveys'' workshop for encouraging us to write this forecast.
-OHEP is a Junior Fellow of the Simons Society of Fellows.
+8pt \paragraph*{Acknowledgements} We thank Daniel Green and the UCSD ``Primordial Physics with Spectroscopic Surveys'' workshop for encouraging us to write this forecast. \resub{We additionally thank the anonymous referee for insightful feedback.} OHEP is a Junior Fellow of the Simons Society of Fellows.
 The work of MMI has been supported by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51483.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 GC acknowledges support from the Institute for Advanced Study.